Epson MX-80: Specifications

 The MX-80's printhead is a 9-pin design, allowing for a maximum vertical resolution of nine dots per line.
 Across an eight-inch space, the MX-80 can print lines in densities of 40, 66, 80, or 132 columns.
 While textual characters are normally laid out in a 6 by 9 dot grid, the printer's ROM can have the printhead impact the paper in half-steps horizontally, allowing for slightly smoother letterforms.
-The MX-80 was the first printer on the market with disposable, user-serviceable printheads, with replacement heads costing roughly US$30 in 1980.
+The MX-80 was the first printer on the market with disposable, user-serviceable printheads, with replacement heads costing roughly 30 in 1980—a fraction of the printer's original $650 cost.
 The printhead is good for between 50 and 100 million character impressions; after its end-of-life, it can be disposed of and replaced by the user without needing tools.
+The printhead strikes a typewriter-style fabric ribbon, which can be reinked.

 The MX-80 is capable of printing all 95 printable ASCII characters.
 The printer also supports printing block graphics characters from a set of 64 characters (corresponding to the TRS-80 character set).
 This allows for the creation of low-resolution graphical prints.
 A set of DIP switches on the back of the MX-80 can be flipped to switch out the stock ASCII character set with ones for other languages, including a Japanese katakana character set.
 By sending certain escape characters to the printer, text can be formatted in a multitude of ways, including varying the width and weight of each character.
 Weight can be increased by doublestriking each letter in one of two modes: "emphasized mode", in which the character is doublestruck after advancing the printhead the length of a half-dot; and "double-strike mode", in which the paper is advanced 1/216th of an inch and doublestruck.